 Copyright law of the United States (Title 17, US Code) governs the making of photocopies or other reproductions of copyrighted materials.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specified conditions is that the photocopy or reproduction is not to be "used for any purpose other than private study, scholarship, or research.”
-Researchers interested in requesting reproductions of material from Amistad’s archival and printed collections should familiarize themselves and use policies and forms listed below.
-Questions regarding duplication of material should be addressed to the Director of Library and Reference Services.
+Researchers interested in requesting reproductions of material from Amistad’s archival and printed collections should familiarize themselves with and use policies and forms listed below.
+Questions regarding duplication of material should be addressed to Research Services staff.

 REPRODUCTIONS, LICENSING AND CITATIONS

 Applications for use and licensing of digital files derived from the collections of Amistad may be requested by making written application to the Head of Research Services, using the following form: Application for Use and License